MrHuxu/bar/README.md

 ## Description

-Create, append and reply a message,
+Create, append and reply a post,
 But edit or delete is not allowed;

 Take care of every word you input,